FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 ```

  ##### Response
-   * 200 Success: you have create the geoObject
+   * 200 Success: uid you have create the geoObject
    * [MISSING PARAMETERNAME]: you have odmitted a parameter that is required
    * server error 500: you have probably missspelled the list of parameters (e.g geoObjects/ supported attitude). the names are case sensitive (!)
   *  server error 400: you have probably an error in the format of your JSON query